xchem/xchem-align/USER-GUIDE.md

 ## 1. Setting up runtime environment _(only once)_

 _You will need to install Python if you don't have it already.
 Conda/Miniconda are the easiest way to do this.
-You will need to create a new environment with specifically python=3.10_
+You will need to create a new environment with specifically python=3.10 or 3.11.

 To run the XChemAlign tools you need to setup a Python environment.
 This is described in more detail in the [Developer guide](DEV-GUIDE.md), but just to run the tools do this: